-What We Offer
+What We Offer and Why

 How About You?

-- Are you struggling with one or more the of the following? fear, anxiety, sadness, hopelessness, irritability, anger, resentments, shame, depression, mood swings, obsessions, compulsions, unintended weight loss or gain, lack of self-care, parenting struggles, conflicts with others, isolation from others, loneliness, or lack of self-control with alcohol, drugs, food, money, sex, tech use, relationships or other things.
+- Are you or someone you know struggling with one or more the of the following: fears, anxiety, sadness, loneliness, depression, hopelessness, irritability, anger, pride, shame, thinking problems, mood swings, unintended weight gain or loss, lack of self-care, abuse, conflicts with others, isolation from others, parenting concerns, obsessions, compulsions, or lack of self-control with alcohol, drugs, food, money, sex, tech use, gambling, shopping, working and/or other things or behaviors?